moochee/moochee/README.md

 The name is to honor the [first computer game of which one of the authors looked and debugged into the source code](https://archive.org/details/GorillasQbasic).

+## Add New Quiz?

+All quizzes are located in [/quiz](https://github.tools.sap/acdc/gorilla/tree/master/quiz) folder as JSON file.
+New quiz can be added by [sending a pull request](https://github.tools.sap/acdc/gorilla/new/master/quiz).

 ## Dev How-To

 After cloning you can: